PartialFormer: Modeling Part Instead of Whole for Machine Translation: Experimental Setups

 We assess PartialFormer's performance across both machine translation and abstractive summarization tasks\footnote{We tested PartialFormer's performance in language modeling, with results in the Appendix.}.
 More details are given in Appendix \ref{sec:detailed_settup}.

-\paragraph{Dataset.} For machine transaltion task, we select 9 datasets involving WMT'14 English-German (En-De), WMT'14 English-French (En-Fr), WMT'16 English-Romanian (En-Ro), and six translation tasks from WMT'17 benchmark.
-We preprocess the raw data following the standard strategy.
+\paragraph{Dataset.} For the machine translation task, we selected 9 datasets involving WMT'14 English-German (En-De), WMT'14 English-French (En-Fr), WMT'16 English-Romanian (En-Ro), and six translation tasks from WMT'17 benchmark.
+We preprocessed the raw data following the standard strategy.
 For the abstractive summarization task, we utilized the widely-used CNN-DailyMail dataset.
 We followed the same preprocessing approach as described in ~\citet{ott-etal-2019-fairseq}.
-We applied joint byte pair encoding (BPE)~\cite{sennrich-etal-2016-neural} with sizes of 32K for all the tasks except the En-Ro task (20K), CNN-DailyMail~(30K).
+We applied joint byte pair encoding (BPE)~\cite{sennrich-etal-2016-neural} with sizes of 32K for all the tasks except the En-Ro task (20K), and CNN-DailyMail~(30K).

 \paragraph{Training \& Evaluation.}